zenorocha/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/blade-cli/generating-projects-with-blade-cli.md

 Liferay Workspace is a set of folders on your machine where you store projects and DevOps configurations.
 See [Liferay Workspace](../liferay-workspace/understanding-liferay-workspace.md) for further information:

-1. In your CLI, navigate to the folder where you want your Liferay Workspace generated.
+1. In your CLI, navigate to the folder where you want to create a Liferay Workspace.

 1. Run this command: